- Last Updated: Monday, 04 December 2017 09:52

 A statement of the school's ethos and values can be found in our Prospectus page which can be found here.
 Our statement regarding British Values can be found on the side bar of this page under 'Key Policies and Files'

-Should you wish to make a formal complaint about The Grange School, please put it in writing and address it to Peter Banks, Chair of Governors and hand it in at the Main Office.
+Should you wish to make a formal complaint about The Grange School, please put it in writing and address it to Kerry Rhodes, Chair of Governors and hand it in at the Main Office.
 Our Complaints Policy can be downloaded from the sidebar of this page.